 Before transferring a balance, though, it's important to get the full picture of how your credit signals change when a balance transfer occurs.
 Part of that is understanding the effect that balance transfers have on your credit score.

-How a balance transfer affects your credit score
+How does a balance transfer affect your credit score?

 A balance transfer can affect your credit score, depending on 1) if you open a new card to transfer a balance and 2) what you do once your balances have been transferred.